Discrete-variable quantum key distribution with homodyne detection: Security analysis

 Since we have limited our analysis to the asymptotic limit, we could neglect statistical fluctuations in the parameter estimation as well as we can consider the case where $p_Z \rightarrow 1$ and the fraction of rounds used for parameter estimation can be taken to be almost zero.
 The asymptotic secret key rate $R$ of the protocol under these assumptions are given by the Devetak-Winter bound~\cite{devetak2005distillation}

-where $H(\cdot)$ denotes the von Neumann entropy.
+where $Q_{\mu_0}^Z$ is the gain, conditioned on $\mu = \mu_0$ and $\X = Z$ and $H(\cdot)$ denotes the von Neumann entropy.
 The first term quantifies Eve's uncertainty about Bob's bit values whereas the second term quantifies Alice's uncertainty about Bob's bit value.
 The latter can be bounded in terms of the QBER